YakBarber/remarkable_file_format/README.md

 If you are interested in developing a parser for the reMarkable file format, you will want to check out the [Kaitai Struct documentation and tooling](https://doc.kaitai.io/), which will allow you to convert the spec into parsing code in a number of different languages.

 Finally, it's worth pointing out that currently this specification only describes the format of the binary `.rm` files used to store all the vector details of your drawings and scribbles.
 The tablet also includes several text files with these `.rm` files, which are necessary but not described here.
 However, since they're text-based, you can open them up and read them yourself.
-The [unofficial reMarkable wiki](https://remarkablewiki.com) also has [an article](https://remarkablewiki.com/tech/filesystem#user_data_directory_structure) describing their structure.
+The unofficial reMarkable wiki (now [archived](https://web.archive.org/web/20230619092221/https://remarkablewiki.com/)) also had [an article](https://web.archive.org/web/20230619092221/https://remarkablewiki.com/tech/filesystem) describing their structure.

 ## Getting to the files